🧼 FREE £6 Body Wash Bar on orders £3 🧼

 So, if your occupation or regular daily activities see you in any of these situations, bear this in mind.

-Even though you might be indoors, we strongly recommend wearing skin protection in the form of an SPF moisturiser or sunscreen.
+Even if you’re indoors, applying SPF in the morning takes seconds and keeps you covered without thinking about it.
 It’s so easy to use an SPF moisturiser at the start of your day.
 Put it on after you shower and you’re done.
 What a great habit to start doing now.

 And if you do happen to be a pilot reading this, you might want to consider something more drastic: like a snapback, sunglasses and a tube of LifeJacket SPF 50+ Sun Gel by the throttle.